 In summary, recordings from a smart device can be collected as evidence in a criminal investigation.
 However, police need a warrant or the person who owns the device must consent to having the recordings released.
 Otherwise, normal rules of evidence apply, meaning that if the information was illegally obtained, it might be inadmissible.

 Charged with a crime in Daytona Beach?

-Backed by over 40 years of combined experience, our criminal defense lawyers at Hager & Schwartz, P.A. can help fight your charges.
+Backed by nearly 50 years of combined experience, our criminal defense lawyers at Hager & Schwartz, P.A. can help fight your charges.
 We'll review every piece of evidence to ensure your rights are protected throughout your case.